The Solitude Tree – A Special Project – 2017/2018/2019/2020/2021/2022

 *** When you click the on the pictures, it will enlarge for you***

-The Solitude Tree is a special project that I’m doing this year.
+The Solitude Tree is a special project that has been started in 2017.
 Normally I would have this in my blog but I have decided to give it it’s on heading on the home page.
 I’ve done this because it will be easier to find for those who are following this project.

-The aim of this project is to photograph The Solitude Tree for the course of this year and partly in 2018, to show it through all of the seasons.
+The aim of this project is to photograph The Solitude Tree to show it through all of the seasons.
 So why am I doing this?
 Time will reveal that and I hope through my writings, through the images, that the question as to why will be answered.